RIDGELY'S DELIGHT ASSOCIATION

 - Positions: This Association shall have six (6) elected officers: President, Vice President of Operating Committees, Vice President of Membership and Communications, Secretary, Treasurer and Parliamentarian.

 - Nomination: The Nominating Committee shall present a slate of one or more candidates for each office to be filled.
 The slate shall be distributed to the membership at least two (2) weeks prior to the Annual Meeting.
 Only Association members in good standing may be nominated for an office.
+To be nominated a member must self-report six occurrences of community participation in the past year; the onus is on the reporting party to accurately report.
+Nominations from the floor are not accepted.
+Adopted by the membership on 11/01/2023.

 - Election: Officers shall be elected for a term of one year by a simple majority vote by secret ballot of the members present and in good standing.
 There shall be no limit to the number of terms an officer may serve, if elected.